🏢 Industry Playbooks

 Reducing Wait Time

-• Communication: Telling when it will arrive
+• Communication: Tell the customer when an out-of-stock item will arrive

 Queue Management

-• Number ticket system
+• Number ticket or virtual queue system

-• Estimated wait time
+• Visible estimated wait time at the counter

 Communication Channels

-• SMS: Medication ready notification
+• SMS: Order ready and out-for-delivery notifications

-• Mobile app: Loyalty points, reminders
+• Mobile app: Loyalty points, account history, and saved payment methods

 Pharmacy CX Metrics

-Core Metrics
+Core CX Metrics

 • Customer NPS: Likelihood of recommending the pharmacy